ninjadev64/puredarwin-wiki/docs/For users/PureDarwinBoot.md

 A binary root of PureDarwin Boot is available below.

 ### Creating a Bootable Image
-To create a bootable CD image of PureDarwin Boot you will need the archive below and a copy of the <span style="font-family:courier new,monospace">pd_makedmg</span> script from the svn/hg.
+To create a bootable CD image of PureDarwin Boot you will need the archive below and a copy of the `pd_makedmg` script from the svn/hg.
 Assuming you've unpacked the archive in your Downloads directory, and as root:

-<span>    <span style="font-family:courier new,monospace"># pd_makedmg ~/Downloads/PureDarwinBoot.root/ /tmp/pdboot.iso PureDarwinBoot</span></span>

 The image will have been created as /tmp/pdboot.iso.dmg, so rename it to pdboot.iso and burn it to a CD.